ncsa/TGI_RAILS_Documentation/docs/source/ondemand/jupyterLab.rst

 JupyterLab
 ============

+Jupyter notebooks are a powerful tool for data analysis and visualization.
 The Open OnDemand dashboard provides an easy way to launch a JupyterLab environment on RAILS.
+To start a Jupyter notebook, click on **Interactive Apps > Jupyter Notebook** in the navigation bar.
+You can then select the resources you need and start the notebook server.

 How to Start an OOD JupyterLab Session
 -----------------------------------------